drosoCode/drosocode.github.io/content/posts/overengineering-a-mirror-or-how-i-pxe-booted-a-k3s-cluster-part-2/index.md

 If everything went well, you should now see a window with the live images for the multiple kinect's sensors.

 ### Adding a frame grabber

+But it's not yet finished for the video acquisition part as, unlike the KinectV1, the V2's libfreenect doesn't provides a `/dev/videoX` device from which we can easily grab the frames.

+Considering we only want to restream the color camera's video to the tv (with low latency), we just need to find a way to capture the raw frames from the kinect and *somehow* put them in the video framebuffer.

+Reading the issues and pull-requests on the libfreenectv2 repo regarding this mattet, I found the following [PR](https://github.com/OpenKinect/libfreenect2/pull/1197) from which I copied most of my code.

 ### Building the docker container